-APPLICATIONS FOR ASSISTANT CONDUCTORS ARE NOW CLOSED
+APPLICATIONS FOR ASSISTANT CONDUCTORS WILL BE OPEN IN FEBRUARY.

-Please check back again for further details regarding our 2018 Season towards the beginning of next year.
+Please check back again for further details.

 BYO's Summer Season productions offer two positions for Assistant Conductors.
 Applicants should be at the start of their careers, have a particular interest in opera and have previous experience of orchestral conducting as well as working with singers.
 We are looking for participants with excellent musicianship skills and ability to manage their workload in a set time-frame.